curtpw/cmi-innotech-website/_posts/2017-12-10-device-2-tingle.markdown

 In turn, this will facilitate the more rapid commercialization of this product to make it more widely available to clinicians and their patients.

+<iframe width="600" height="450" src="https://sketchfab.com/models/dbd294b33d774da1a6e8cc02f70170cc/embed?autospin=0.2&amp;autostart=1" frameborder="0" allowvr allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel=""></iframe>
+The above 3D model represents the top half of the Tingle device enclosure.
+By 3D printing the enclosure, we are able to precisely orient the sensors mounted inside.
+The holes in the model correspond to individual sensors, a button and an indicator LED.

 ## References
 - Conelea, Frank & Walther, 2017
 - Diefenbach GJ1, Mouton-Odum S, Stanley MA.
 (2002).
 Affective correlates of trichotillomania. *Behaviour Research and Therapy*, *40*(11).
 2002 Nov;40(11):1305-15. <a href="https://dx.doi.org/10.1016/S0005-7967(02)00006-2">doi:10.1016/S0005-7967(02)00006-2</a>